 It stands to reason, then, that many of the country’s top cleantech companies are located in the state.

 SolarCity, who was acquired by Tesla (NASDAQ:TSLA) in November 2016 for $2.6 billion is a great example.
 The company designs, manufactures, installs and sells solar energy systems to residential and commercial customers.

 Global energy company SunPower (NASDAQ:SPWR) is another heavy hitter when it comes to manufacturing and installing panels.
 Since 1985, its headquarters has been based in the Silicon Valley, and has a strong presence across the US, from Hawaii to California to Texas and New York.

 Finally, San Francisco-based SunRun (NASDAQ:RUN) is a smaller company also making a big splash.
 The company is an installation and leasing specialist that is also working very successfully across the country.

 State and municipal view

-Clean Edge’s state rankings place Massachusetts and Vermont behind California.
-Oregon, New York, Connecticut, Colorado, Washington, Minnesota and Hawaii round out the list.
+Looking to the rest of the country, as mentioned above Clean Edge’s state rankings place Massachusetts and Vermont behind California, with Oregon, New York, Connecticut, Colorado, Washington, Minnesota and Hawaii rounding out the top 10.
 As Clean Edge states, these cleantech leaders are “politically diverse.”
 Of the 10 top states for renewable electricity generation, five are red states and five are blue states.

 It’s clear to see that cleantech innovation has taken hold all over the US.
 As it currently stands, California is the clear stand out state when it comes to pressing for adoption, government support and private sector progress.
 The companies operating in this region benefit from the general culture of cleantech enthusiasm.